-CPAs have access to a wide range of complex new tools that may automate many of their time-consuming and mundane activities.
-When appropriate, your CPA firm should be employing these technologies to improve cost savings and efficiency in your business processes.
+CPAs can access complex new tools that may automate time-consuming and mundane activities.
+Your CPA firm should employ these technologies to improve cost savings and efficiency in your business processes when appropriate.

 You should also be a part of the conversation.
-Because you work in a unique sector, your CPA firm should take your input into account.
-What works for one firm may not work for you, and what was effective last month may not be helpful now. they should have the knowledge to suggest which methods will be effective for your company’s situation.
+Because you work in a unique sector, your CPA firm should consider your input.
+What works for one firm may not work for you, and what was effective last month may not be helpful now.
+They should have the knowledge to suggest which methods will be effective for your company’s situation.

 6) Expect a boost in your cash flow.

-One of the biggest benefits you should expect from a CPA firm is increased cash flow.
+Increased cash flow is one of the biggest benefits you should expect from a CPA firm.
 For example, if your business has a slow quarter and you don’t have a line of credit, this could pose a serious problem.

 7) Expect them to save you from any surprise bills

-CPAs may lose your business if they make you feel like you have been misled or taken advantage of.
-As a result, they should always give you with cost estimates for projects or a cost limit so that you are not blindsided by a large invoice.
+CPAs may lose your business if they make you feel you have been misled or taken advantage of.
+As a result, they should always give you cost estimates for projects or a cost limit so that a large invoice does not blindside you.

 8) Expect them to help you in the loan process

 Taking out a loan is frequently necessary when starting a business.
-Keep in mind that having an CPA firm who understands your financial position might assist you in explaining the purpose of the loan and exploring other financing possibilities.
+Remember that having a CPA firm that understands your financial position might assist you in explaining the purpose of the loan and exploring other financing possibilities.

 CPAs can assist company owners with the next phase of obtaining a loan after they’ve been accepted.